carlosarraes/shush/README.md

 # Remove all comments from a file
 shush file.py

+# Remove all comments from a directory
+shush src/

+# Process directories recursively
+shush src/ --recursive

 # Remove only line comments (// or #)
 shush file.js --inline